EcoGRAPH/ArboMAP/README.md

 - These different combinations can be compared directly with AIC, AUC, and the Hosmer-Lemeshow goodness-of-fit test, which are included automatically in a new set of outputs in the main PDF.
 - Model objects are saved automatically in a new directory, so that post hoc analyses not yet available in ArboMAP can be performed.
 - Fixed a problem with a sometimes-missing directory.
-- We have addressed some concerns over numerical stability when combining anomalization and seasonally-varying distributed lags, which in parametrix models would be unidentifiable/overdetermined.
+- We have addressed some concerns over numerical stability when combining anomalization and seasonally-varying distributed lags, which in parametric models would be unidentifiable/overdetermined.
 - We have redone some of the simulated data, so that the outcomes with default settings are more reasonable.

 v2.0